Study of $B_{c} \to J/\psi (a_1(1260)$, $b_1(1235)$, $a_2(1320)$, $K_2^*(1430)) $ decay with a perturbative QCD approach: Abstract

 \section{Abstract}

 Motivated by systematic observations of $ B_c $ decays at LHCb, we analyze $B_c^+ \to J/\psi (A, T)$ decays (where $A$ denotes axial-vector mesons $a_1(1260)^+$, $b_1(1235)^+$, and $T$ denotes tensor mesons $a_2(1320)^+$, $K_2^*(1430)^+$) within the perturbative QCD (pQCD) factorization framework.
-Nonperturbative dynamics are regulated by light-cone distribution amplitudes (LCDAs), with endpoint divergences controlled via Sudakov suppression.
-Predictions yield branching ratios ranging from $ 10^{-3} $ to $ 10^{-2} $ for $ B_c^{+} \to J/\psi A $ and at the level of $ 10^{-6} $ for $ B_c^{+} \to J/\psi T $, which seem to be in the reach of future experiments.
-We also provide predictions for the polarization fractions of $B_c^+ \to J/\psi (A, T)$, according to quark helicity analysis, the longitudinal polarization amplitudes are expected to dominate the branching ratios.
+The framework employs light-cone distribution amplitudes (LCDAs) to regulate nonperturbative dynamics, utilizing Sudakov suppression to control endpoint divergences.
+Our predictions indicate branching ratios of $10^{-3}\sim 10^{-2}$ for $B_c^{+} \to J/\psi A$ and $10^{-5}\sim 10^{-4}$ for $B_c^{+} \to J/\psi T$ decays, which seem to be in the reach of future experiments.
+We also provide predictions for the polarization fractions of these decays.
+Based on quark helicity analysis, the longitudinal polarization amplitudes are expected to dominate the branching ratios.